so here is how to embrace it.

 Rejection is inevitable.

-It's part of life, and it certainly is a part of being in business.
+It's part of life, and it certainly is part of being in business.
 Any entrepreneur will know that if they are bringing their product or service out there, they're going to be facing the possibility of being rejected.

 And nowhere does this seem to come up as strongly or affect anyone as strongly as when you're a soulpreneur.